zinic/abseta/docs/magic.md

 resilient to total system failures.
 Runaway failures may cause significant changes or damage to Abseta itself but there are no failure conditions that can fatally damage the simulation.

-### Simulation Guardrails

-> But there's always a backdoor.

-The simulation is protected by a system called the hypervisor.
-Invisible to the simulation and its state, the hypervisor is responsible for sustaining the execution of the simulation.
-The hypervisor can not be influenced or accessed by agents or agent devices.

 ### Scale of Complexity

 > Greater complexity leads to greater consequences.